Accreditation Management Software: What It Is and How Healthcare Operators Choose Well

 What does a realistic implementation timeline look like before a triennial survey?

 Eight to twelve weeks for core configuration, evidence migration, and staff onboarding is a reasonable target for a single-site operator.
 Multi-site groups typically run 12 to 20 weeks.
 If a vendor quotes six months minimum and your survey window opens in four, that is a signal, not a setback.
-Joint Commission surveys are unannounced, so continuous preparation, not a survey-month sprint, is the operative posture.
+TJC surveys are unannounced, so continuous preparation, not a survey-month sprint, is the operative posture.